joshuabenson/training-plan-generator/README.md

 ## Overview

 This project provides both a training plan generation API and a testing interface.
-The backend service generates structured running training plans and can be integrated into any running application.
+The backend service generates structured running training plans.
 The frontend provides a simple interface for testing the plan generation functionality.

 ## Purpose